-19.1 General Rules
+19.1 General Rules.

 The term competition equipment and clothing includes all of the equipment, competition gear and clothing, which the athlete uses during a competition, including advertising.
-The definitions and specifications of competition equipment and clothing are regulated by the Material Catalogue (Annexe A) and advertising by C&R Book 1, chapter 2, articles 2.2.3-2.2.8.
+The definitions and specifications of competition equipment and clothing are regulated by the Material Catalogue (Appendix A) and advertising by Book 1, articles 2.2.3 to 2.2.8.

-19.2 Inspections of Equipment and Clothing.
+- 19.2 Inspections of Equipment and Clothing. - 19.2.1 General.